 "May I implore Mr. Takala and others to "talk-up" the Highlands and to do everything to encourage tourists to choose the Highlands of Scotland as their holiday destination in preference to anywhere else in the world.

 Thanks Mr. Cole-Hamilton.
 But forgive us if we take no lessons in "talking-up" the Highlands from you.
-Nessie on the Net! and Highlanderweb Magazine are possibly two of the best pro-Highland Internet sites around.
-Between them, they've be awarded just about every top industry accolade and are proud to positively and actively represent the area on a global scale.
-I think these sites can be trusted to continue to seek to bring people here.
+Nessie on the Net! is possibly one of the most pro-Highland Internet sites around.
+We've been awarded just about every top industry accolade and are proud to positively and actively represent the area on a global scale.
+We will continue to seek to bring real people here.

 BA's changes have not helped us, so surely it is our duty to promote every means of access to our area, which would include letting visitors and others to know that they should now book flights via Gatwick, Stansted or Luton rather than Heathrow.

 It seems that you have just admitted that BA have not helped the Highlands - so why carry on defending them?
 You don't win against monster sized monopolies hell bent on maximising Director and shareholder profit levels by tugging your forelock.
 This is a war in which the Highlands stands to lose a great deal of turnover.
 We owe it to the people and their businesses, as well as future visitors, to fight for our Heathrow slots.
 Not because it is Heathrow Airport - but because we all know, in our heart of hearts, that it is best deal for the Highlands.

 "Inverness & District Chamber of Commerce have been as disappointed by BA's actions as has everyone else, and with others we are active in exploring avenues to protect our right to landing slots at Heathrow.